 As a convenient starting point for genealogy research on civilian employees of the Federal Government, the Official Register of the United States can show, at a glance, whether or not an ancestor worked for the government in a given year, and also identify the department, bureau, or office they served.
 In many cases, the breakdown of department listings into specific jobs provides additional detail on the nature of work performed.
 Genealogists can also readily identify the place of birth for most employees, and the Congressional district from which they were appointed.
 The lists of annual salaries and contractor allowances provide a general picture of the economic conditions under which Federal employees served.
 Essentially, the Official Register offers an initial snapshot of life as a Federal employee from 1816 to 1959.

-Posted by on July 29, 2011, under Family Tree Fridays, Genealogy / Family History, Research.
+Posted by John on July 29, 2011, under Family Tree Fridays, Genealogy / Family History, Research.